 GIVE WITHOUT RECEIVING

 So rather than tediously addressing each language, I think the best summary is to say that we should show meaningful affection to others as often as is appropriate, but we should never expect anything in return.
 When we expect anything in return (gifts, kind words, an act of service, time, or even a hug), then we have given with an impure heart.

 If we feel an aching need within our hearts to receive “love” in any of those five ways, then it reveals that we have work to do within our souls.
-Nearly all of us are in that place (myself included), so I don’t say that to condemn anyone, but it is no excuse either.
-A complete detachment from the world is required to have complete life in Christ.
-We cannot long for any one of these five worldly ways of affection while simultaneously communing spiritually with the angels, the saints, and God Himself.
-The two modes of living are incompatible, as can be clearly seen from the lives of innumerable saints.
+Nearly all of us are in that place (myself included), so I don’t say that to condemn anyone.
+I simply want to emphasize that we should be striving to find our fulfillment through a life in Christ.

 As the Christmas season approaches, let us give to others, let us edify them with words of truth and love, let us perform acts of kindness, let us spend time with the lonely, and give a warm, pure touch to those who are discouraged.
 But may we not expect anything in return; in fact, let us try to be like the saints who performed their acts of love as secretly as possible so that only our Heavenly Father knows.
 By doing so, we crucify our ego and material attachments and can begin even now to live in the Heavenly Kingdom.